Monday, Mar 8, 2010, 8:58 am

 The Socialist Roots of International Women’s Day

-Today, as the world marks the 99th annual International Women's Day, it's clear that the occasion enjoys an aura of mainstream respectability.
+Today, as the world marks International Women's Day, it's clear that the occasion enjoys an aura of mainstream respectability.
 IWD is an official holiday in 15 countries.

 But the radical roots of the IWD have been largely forgotten.
 Nothing sums up the corporate co-option of the day better than this blog post by Kristin Young of the consumer blog Luxist trumpeting various IWD-themed promotions sponsored by Diane von Furstenberg boutiques: